ivan1993spb/snake-server/README.md

     }
   }
   ```
+  Game events contain information about creating, updating, deleting of game objects on a playground.
-* *player* - message payload contains a player specific info.
+* *player* - a message payload contains player specific info.
 Player messages have a type and a payload:
-  Player messages contain user specific game information such as user notifications, errors, snakes identifiers, etc.
   ```
   {
     "type": "player",